-- A. The processing and stockpiling facilities shall be located as indicated on the Site Plan Map dated March 1, 2001. - B. The plant shall be located to place the processing and stockpiling facilities at the lowest possible elevation to reduce visibility and noise impact on Umstead State Park. - C. The location of the pit shall be such that once the overburden is removed, the quarry excavating equipment (i.e., compressor and drill, shovels, and trucks) can be placed at an elevation lower than the surrounding natural ground in the initial phases of quarrying.
+- A. The processing and stockpiling facilities shall be located as indicated on the Site Plan Maps last revised November 22, 2010. - B. The plant shall be located to place the processing and stockpiling activities at the lowest possible elevation to reduce visibility and noise impacts on Umstead State Park. - C. The location of the pit shall be such that once the overburden is removed, the quarry excavating equipment (i.e., compressor and drill, shovels, and trucks) can be placed at an elevation lower than the surrounding natural ground in the initial phases of quarrying.